daizhongxiang/Quantum_Bayesian_Optimization/README.md

 # Code for the submitted paper "Quantum Bayesian Optimization"
-This directory contains the code for the submitted paper "Quantum Bayesian Optimization", including both the synthetic experiment and the AutoML experiment (Sec.
+This directory contains the code for the paper [Quantum Bayesian Optimization](https://daizhongxiang.github.io/quantum_bo.pdf) accepted to NeurIPS 2023, including both the synthetic experiment and the AutoML experiment (Sec.
 6).

 ## Requirements:
 'pip install -r requirements.txt'